Wachynaky/CodigosUtiles/Show_nested_conversation.md

--#a
-aThis script enhances your browsing experience by automatically expanding all nested conversations within a thread.
+This script enhances your browsing experience by automatically expanding all nested conversations within a thread.
 No more clicking on hidden replies – view the entire conversation seamlessly.

 1- Copy this code